Compensation Philosophy and Resources

 In order to maintain program integrity, Position and Compensation Procedures have been developed to outline the process for creating new positions, promotions, title changes, movements within and between bands, and requesting job re-evaluations.

-Questions about the Compensation Program can be directed to Lynn Mellantine, Assistant Director of Human Resources at at ext.
-8-3430.Job Analysis of College and/or Department (non-faculty) Positions
+Questions about the Compensation Program can be directed to Lynn Mellantine, Assistant Vice President of Human Resources, at extension 8-3430.Job Analysis of College and/or Department (non-faculty) Positions

 Human Resources is conducting job analysis of non-faculty positions across campus to ensure we are in compliance with the Fair Labor Standards Act (FLSA).
 The FLSA distinguishes exempt and non-exempt positions and explains compensable time, including pay for overtime, rest/meal periods, training, on-call time, and travel time.
 The University’s pay practices and procedures are governed by the FLSA, its amendments, and regulations.